treverson/bcx/README.md

 ,administered by Håkan Holmberg, has reading and writing permissions to the master branch.

-## Git / Github instructions for bcx repository
+## Git / Github instructions to the bcx repository

 These instruction will let you commit to your development branch of the bcx repository.

-### Install trading engine dependencies

-The trading engine project is based upon

-In order to make a first commmit you need to do the following

 ### Accept the invitation from Axlantic with your collaborator account.

-You should receive an invitation to collaborate from The Axlantic account that you need to accept.
-Upon acceptin the invitaion you will gain access to you development branch of the bcx repository.
+You should receive an invitation to collaborate from the Axlantic account that you need to accept.
+Upon accepting the invitation you will gain access to you development branch of the bcx repository.

 ### Prerequisites

-The trading engine platform should be developed within a virtual environment, in order to keep track of dependencies.
-In order to setup a virtual environment you need the python package virtualenv which can be installed by the following terminal command:
+The trading engine platform should be developed within a virtual environment in order to keep track of dependencies.
+In order to setup a virtual environment you need the python package virtualenv which can be installed by the following terminal command.

 ```
 sudo pip3 install virtualenv